tyjo/coptr/docs/tutorial.rst

                             control memory usage.

 It takes two arguments.
 The first ``ref-fasta`` is either a folder containing fasta for the database.
-If it is a folder, coPTR will scan the folder for all files ending in ``.fasta``, ``.fna``, or ``.fa``.
+If it is a folder, CoPTR will scan the folder for all files ending in ``.fasta``, ``.fna``, or ``.fa``.
 CoPTR will combine these into a single fasta file, prepending the filename to each sequence id in order to track contigs from the same reference genome.
-It then calls the ```bowtie2-build``` to index this file.
+It then calls the ``bowtie2-build`` to index this file.

-coPTR additionally outputs an ```index_name.genomes``` file with a list of ids for each reference genome.
+coPTR additionally outputs an ``index_name.genomes`` file with a list of ids for each reference genome.

 Notes on memory usage